Table of Contents[Hide][Show]

-Are you an outdoors enthusiast looking for an outstanding scenery with no crowds?
-Do you search for trails that will take you to the world of peace and solitude?
-If the answer is yes, then Bruce Peninsula National Park in Canada will meet your needs.
-Located just four hours northwest from Toronto, the park delivers all you need for a great vacation.
-Make scenic village of Tobermory your base to access biking and hiking trails, boating and fishing, sunset cruises, and another Canada’s lesser known treasure, Fathom Five National Marine Park.
+Are you an outdoors enthusiast looking for outstanding scenery with no crowds?
+Do you search for trails that will take you to a world of peace and solitude?
+If the answers are yes, then Bruce Peninsula National Park in Canada will meet your needs.
+Located across Lake Huron from Michigan, the park delivers all you need for a great vacation.
+Make the scenic village of Tobermory your base to access biking and hiking trails, boating and fishing, sunset cruises and another of Canada’s lesser known treasures, Fathom Five National Marine Park.

 Visiting Canada’s Bruce Peninsula National Park

-I have no tendency to visit same places over and over again but how many times did I visit the picturesque village of Tobermory?
+I have no tendency to visit the same places over and over again but how many times have I visited the picturesque village of Tobermory?
 Five!
-First time in 1990, when my Canadian friends invited me for a backpacking trip to Bruce Peninsula National Park.
+My first time was in 1990, when my Canadian friends invited me for a backpacking trip to Bruce Peninsula National Park.

 When I arrived to start the hike, I could not believe what I saw.
 I did not expect this kind of scenery.
 It was so stunning, I fell in love with the area on the spot.
 The turquoise waters seemed so out of place, yet so beautiful.
-In my eyes, no place in the East gets even close to its beauty.
+In my eyes, no place in the east gets even close to its dramatic views.

 What brings me back?
 Primarily the color of the water, ranging from turquoise to deep blue.
-And then cliffs, little coves, grottoes, cobble beaches, flat sheets of rocks, and beautiful wildflowers somehow surviving on these rocks.
+And then cliffs, little coves, wave-created grottoes, cobble beaches, flat sheets of rocks and beautiful wildflowers somehow surviving on these rocks.
 Every turn delivers a new spectacular image.

 Getting To Bruce Peninsula National Park

 Apart from scenery, I love the fact that I can reach Tobermory by car.
 It is located on Hwy 6 at the tip of the Bruce Peninsula, 186 miles/298 km northwest of Toronto.
-Takes me around twelve hours to get there from Pennsylvania, but I do not mind.
-It is still much cheaper and more enjoyable than flying vacations.
+The ride is about twelve hours from my home in Pennsylvania, but I do not mind.
+A road trip is still much cheaper and more enjoyable than flying vacations.
 Plus, I can make an overnight stop at Niagara Falls or Toronto.

 The stunning Bruce Trail runs along the edge of the Niagara Escarpment, a UNESCO World Biosphere Reserve and one of Canada’s conservation areas.
 It begins in the Niagara Peninsula and stretches north, ending in Tobermory, where you will find the most spectacular views on the entire trail.
 Take a minute to notice the cedar trees clinging to the escarpment face.
 They’re over 1,000 years old!